assemblee-virtuelle/semapps/website/docs/guides/your-semapps-project.md

     ]
     ```
   - /resources
-    - usage : repertoire qui contient les "ecrans" des ressources à afficher/modifier. ces écrans sont à importer dasn App.js. voir REACT-Admin
+    - usage : directory which contains the "screens" of the resources to display/modify.
+These screens are to be imported from App.js.
+See REACT-Admin.

 - server
   - /ontologies.json
-    - usage : la liste des ontologies utilisée (doit être identique au client)
+    - usage : list of used ontologies (must be identical to the client)
     ```javascript
     [
       {